Pilates meets Functional Resistance Training

 As physiotherapists or pilates instructors, our goal is to keep our clients moving, pain free and to keep them functional!
 I believe that there are five movement patterns for life:

-These movement patterns will be practised by our clients every single day in day-to-day life.
-If we can build strength and resilience within these patterns, we are not only enhancing their movement capacity for everyday life, but we are also prioritising injury prevention.
-Personally, almost every single one of my classes sprinkles each of these five moves throughout.
+These movement patterns occur in our day to day life.
+If we can build strength and resilience within these patterns, we can reduce the risk of injury and improve our clients quality of life.
+When I am programming, ideally almost every single one of my classes captures these five moves throughout.
 The challenge is, can you maintain a rhythm and flow, whilst transitioning between these?

 Resistance Training and Progressive Overload

 Resistance, or strength training, is a very popular training modality across many different populations – and there is a good reason for that!
-Load selection, or how much you are lifting/squatting/pushing/pulling, plays an important role in the outcome or how effective, the resistance training is.
-However, the most important component of resistance training is the principle of progressive overload.
-This refers to increasing either, the load, volume or intensity, within the training program.
+Load selection plays an important role in programming, however, the most important component of resistance training is the principle of progressive overload.
+This refers to adjusting the load, volume or intensity within the training program to promote physiological adaptations.
+When thinking about progressive overload, we can look to plan our classes in a similar way.
+Whilst the concept of progressive overload generally spans across a 6-12 week program, we can still capture the essence of this principle within our classes.

 To bias the resistance training principles within our class, I invite you to be particular with spring choice.
-Guiding your clients to select a spring choice that is not just generalised, but specific to their capacity.
-For example, I would suggest “for this exercise series, I want you to be working on a heavier spring set.
+Guide and educate your clients to select a spring choice that is not generalised, but specific to their capacity.
+For example, I often explain to my clients where we are heading: “for this exercise series, I want you to be working on a heavier spring set.
 Something you can work on for 12-15 repetitions, for 2-3 rounds of variations.”
 This not only begins to then personalise your programming but also allows the client to feel a sense of autonomy and progress within your classes.

 So… why do I want to prioritise strength-based Pilates programming?